Coulee Conference: 1987-present

 Membership in the Coulee Conference remained consistent for most of the 1980s, with Viroqua moving over from the Southwest Wisconsin Athletic League as the conference's ninth member in 1987.
 This would turn out to be the high water mark for the conference, as Holmen and Onalaska were growing in enrollment beyond the size their conference rivals and wanted to explore other options.
 Both schools left to become charter members of the new Mississippi Valley Conference in 1989 with former members of the Big Rivers (La Crosse Central and La Crosse Logan) and South Central (Sparta and Tomah) Conferences.
 In 1996, Luther High School in Onalaska was invited to join the Coulee Conference after being expelled from their former home in the Dairyland Conference.
 They began conference play the next year, and the Coulee Conference's roster remained consistent for the next decade.
 In 2007, La Crescent-Hokah returned to a Minnesota-based conference as they left to become members of the Hiawatha Valley League, bringing the Coulee Conference to its current alignment of seven schools.
-In 2020, Aquinas High School joined the Coulee Conference for football only.
+In March 2026, the WIAA Board of Control approved Viroqua's request to leave the Coulee Conference for membership in the Southwest Wisconsin Conference beginning with the 2027-28 school year, ending their four-decade run in the Coulee and decreasing conference membership to six.